On algebraic Stein operators for Gaussian polynomials: Malliavin operators on

-When $J= \langle g_1,\dots,g_n \rangle$ we say that the ideal is finitely generated. \end{mydef} \begin{rem} The ring $\KK[x_1]$ is a principal ideal domain, meaning that every ideal $I \subseteq \KK[x_1]$ is principal (can be generated by one element).
-This useful fact gives a precise description of the structure of the highest order polynomial coefficients in Stein operators.
-A detailed description for case of Stein operators for $Y=H_p(X)$, where $H_p$ is the $p$-th Hermite polynomial and $X\sim N(0,1)$, is given in Proposition \ref{prop:higher-coeff}. \end{rem}
+When $J= \langle g_1,\dots,g_n \rangle$ we say that the ideal is finitely generated. \end{mydef} \begin{rem} The ring $\mathbb{K}[x_1]$ is a principal ideal domain, meaning that every ideal $I \subseteq \mathbb{K}[x_1]$ is principal (can be generated by one element).
+This useful fact gives a precise description of the structure of the highest order polynomial coefficients in Stein operators, see Proposition \ref{prop:higher-coeff}. \end{rem}

-\if For a given target polynomial $h(x)\in \KK[x]=\KK[x_1,\dots, x_d]$, we introduce the quotient polynomial ring where $y$ and $h(x)$ are identified.
+\if For a given target polynomial $h(x)\in \mathbb{K}[x]=\mathbb{K}[x_1,\dots, x_d]$, we introduce the quotient polynomial ring where $y$ and $h(x)$ are identified.
 The Malliavin derivative of an $\RR$-element with the equivalence $q(X,Y)=_{\RR} q(X,h(X) )$ is defined as

 independently of the representation. \fi